Cloudinnovates/lycheeJS/projects/README.md

 ## Projects Folder

-This folder contains all projects made with lycheeJS.
-It already contains many examples and demos that you can open, edit and manipulate with the lycheeJS tools.
+This folder contains all projects made with lychee.js.
+It already contains many examples and demos that you can open, edit and manipulate with the lychee.js tools.